BuckShlegeris/BuckShlegeris.github.io/music/girlfriend.md

 I thought that I was an expert, the world’s best polyamorist E            A  E           A   E         B
 I’d read polyhacking before I’d ever been kissed
-E                           A  E                 A E    B And when I moved to San Francisco, I thought I’d ???
+E                           A  E                  A E         B And when I fucked around in college, I never got jealous of myself
            F#m
 But now my heart’s started beating just a little too fast
           D